Updated July 5, 2023

 Let’s look at the top comparisons between GNSS vs GPS.

 Below is the comparison table between GNSS and GPS on certain features.
 From the above part of the article, you might have seen that GNSS is a generic name for the group of satellites that sends out the signal to the receivers, and GPS is one of the many such different groups of satellites.
-So this comparison table will be more towards GPS and other satellites based navigation systems in the column termed as GNSS rather than literal GNSS and GPS comparison
+So this comparison table will be more towards GPS and other satellite-based navigation systems in the column termed as GNSS rather than literal GNSS and GPS comparison.

 ||The orbital altitude of GPS is 12,540 miles.|